Grow Well Guides

 Sasanqua Camellias

-Also known as the ‘autumn camellia’, the sasanqua variety originates from Japan, and blooms from early autumn until mid-winter.
+Also known as the ‘autumn camellia’, the Sasanqua variety originates from Japan, and blooms from early autumn until mid-winter.
 While the flowers and leaves are relatively small, this makes them ideal for warmer parts of the garden or as hedging.
 Sasanqua camellias are well suited to sunny positions.
 When in bloom, the flowers completely cover the plant and are a food source for bees.

 Hybrid Camellias